SaraBee/MCGJ/README.md

 Replace `REDACTED` with appropriate real values; don't check this file in (it's already gitignored).

 - Add a copy of the mcgj DB to the top-level directory of the repo, and call it `dev.db`.
-- Run `python -m flask run` at the top-level directory of the repo; MCGJ should now be running!
+- Run `uv run -m flask run` at the top-level directory of the repo; MCGJ should now be running!

 You should be able to browse to http://127.0.0.1:5000/ and login with your RC creds, just like the prod MCGJ.